jtlee523/AmbienceCreatorFinalProject/README.md

 - **PolyBufferEd**: This contains a multibuffer version that will read the contents of a Samples folder.
 This is the current *unstable*
 - **Samples**: This folder contains the samples that can either be drag-and-dropped into the MonoBufferEd or it can be
 - **Figures**: Nothing too important in this folder.
 It simply contains screenshots of the patch layout and folder layout for the user to refer to.
 These images are embedded in the README.md files.
+- **Recordings-AmbienceCreator** (NOT DEPICTED IN SCREENSHOT) shows some sample ambiences created using the BPM support in the PolyBufferEd version.
+(UPDATE: Dec 18 - moved outside since files got huge.)

 ![FolderLayout](Figures/FolderLayout.png)